JJSXtant/SummIT/README.md

 ----- Ollama note -----

 Ollama blocks extension requests by default.
-Run it with by allowing unblocking requests from chrome-extension to the server.
+Run this by allowing unblocking requests from chrome-extension to the server.
 This is done by setting OLLAMA_ORIGINS as an environment variable and restarting or running:

 `OLLAMA_ORIGINS=chrome-extension://* ollama serve`